UPB-FILS-MA/upb-fils-ma.github.io/docs/lab/lab04/lab04.md

 1. Connect an LED to pin GP2 and a photo-resistor to ADC0.
 Use [KiCad](https://www.kicad.org/) to draw the schematics. (**1p**)
 2. Modify the provided working example (`lab04_ex2`) to light the led of your circuit to 25% intensity. (**1p**)
-3. Increase the led's intensity every second, until it reaches max intensity, when it stops. (**1p**)
+3. Increase the LED's intensity by 10% every second, until it reaches max intensity, when it stops. (**1p**)
 3. Read the value of the photo-resistor and print it to the console. (**2p**)

 :::info